top of page

 Approved for all ages.

-It became, however, abundantly clear that the often-neglected comic repertoire would define his signature style, combining humor and music in a mix of spoken word, parlando singing and great lyrical moments.
-He conducted productions of La Périchole, La Grande-duchesse de Gérolstein, Les Bavards & Mr. Choufleuri restera chez lui, La Fille du Tambour-Major (Offenbach), Der Vogelhändler (Zeller), Das Land des Lächelns (Lehar), Eine Nacht in Venedig, Die Fledermaus (Strauss), Clivia (Dostal), Les Mousquetaires au couvent (Varney), La Belle de Cadix (Lopez).
+It was in the often-neglected comic repertoire that his expertise would take shape—where humour and music converge in a blend of spoken word, parlando singing, and sweeping lyrical moments.
+He has conducted productions of La Périchole, La Grande-Duchesse de Gérolstein, Les Bavards, Monsieur Choufleuri restera chez lui, La Fille du Tambour-Major (Offenbach), Der Vogelhändler (Zeller), Das Land des Lächelns (Lehár), Eine Nacht in Venedig, Die Fledermaus (Strauss), Clivia (Dostal), Les Mousquetaires au couvent (Varney), and La Belle de Cadix (Lopez).

 bottom of page